 For decades advocates had to fight to be taken seriously and were called “overly emotional” by government agencies and dismissed.
 It took a very long time to gain credibility with a huge boost coming in the form of the National Academy of Sciences (NAS) review that confirmed what advocates had been saying.

 However an “activist” component moved in fast to destroy that credibility, the motivations seemed more like those of the livestock industry… to stop advocates on the ground.
 Massive campaigns were begun to destroy the reputations of advocates.
 These activists operate primarily through social media and are very rarely in the field (individuals seeing their first wild horse in 2015).
 These campaigns included literal “wanted posters,” personal attack, defamatory cartoons, dramatic demonstrations and intensive fundraising to their organizations.
-This campaign targeted well meaning people through social media and created a very “hot wind” that pushed back against progress that was hard won for decades.
+This campaign targeted well-meaning people through social media and created a very “hot wind” that pushed back against progress that was hard won for decades.
 It created another layer of “hot fear” in a volatile environment in the federal government akin to “one more match over gasoline.”
 This “attack campaign” cleared the way for a backdoor coalition to form (that became Ten Years to AML or Path Forward).

 Rising Steam, Roundups